-CFRC Juvenile Justice Decedents
+CFRC Decedents known to Juvenile Justice Programs

 The CFRC is mandated to review the deaths of youth who were involved with the District's juvenile justice program within two years of the fatal event.
-In 2011, eleven of the CFRC cases reviewed met this criteria.
-All of the decedents, who were between the ages of 16 and 20 years old were Black males.
-The majority of these decedents resided in Ward 4 and Ward 8, with three decedents in each.
+In 2012, eleven of the CFRC cases reviewed met this criteria.
+All of these decedents, who were between the ages of 17 and 22 years old, were Black males.
+Four decedents were known to both juvenile justice and child welfare programs.
+Ten of the eleven decedents were victims of homicide.
+The remaining decedent's death was determined to be accidental.

-Figure 18: 2011 CFRC Juvenile Justice Decedent Age (N=11)
+Figure 19: 2012 CFRC Decedents Known to Juvenile Justice Programs Age (N=11)